THYROTROPIN

 Medicinal Benefits

 THYROTROPIN is indicated for use as an adjunctive diagnostic tool for serum thyroglobulin (Tg) testing.
 THYROTROPIN injection contains recombinant human thyroid-stimulating hormone (TSH).
-It works by stimulating the remaining thyroid tissue to take up iodine which is important for radioiodine imaging.
+It works by stimulating the remaining thyroid tissue to take up iodine which is essential for radioiodine imaging.
 It also stimulates the production of thyroglobulin and thyroid hormones if any thyroid tissue is left.
 These hormones can be measured in your blood.

 Directions for Use